Matheus1714/summary-financial-transctions-app/README.md

 This project aims to be a web application in which the user can visualize his banking activity during the year in a format similar to [Spotify Wrapped](https://youtu.be/Ca1etgVvyjg) or [Strava Year](https://youtu.be/R52KM9JZdbc) in Sport.

-The application demo can be found at the [Application Demo](https://summary-financial-transctions-app.vercel.app/)

 ## Table of Content
 <!--ts-->
    * [About](#about)